 - Uncover local assets and identify risk factors underlying local community safety issues

-- Outline tangible, evidence-based actions through multi-system / agency approaches
+- Outline tangible, evidence-based actions taken through multi-system and agency approaches

 - Develop new ways of measuring, monitoring and reporting progress

-- Activate future partnerships to deliver community safety strategies and outcomes, while also building future governance for ongoing coordination and integration from systems leaders
+- To develop partnerships that deliver community safety strategies and outcomes, while building governance structures for ongoing coordination and integration among systems leaders

-- Confirm the scope of the police role in delivering on community safety strategies and outcomes and the roles of other agencies engaged in community safety
+- To confirm the scope of the police role in delivering community safety strategies and outcomes, and the roles of other agencies engaged in community safety

-Other principles and considerations that will shape the development of a made-in Kelowna Community Safety Plan follow:
+Other principles and considerations that will shape the development of a made-in Kelowna CSP include: